nanvel/cipher-bt/docs/components.md

-# Concepts
+# Components

-Ciphers is distinct from the most of the other backtesting frameworks.
-It focuses on position adjustments, in scope of a session.

 ## Session (trading session)

-Session starts from adding or reducing position inside `on_entry` method.
+A session starts from us adding or reducing position inside `on_entry` method.

-Session is considered closed when position is adjusted to zero.
+A session is considered closed when its position is adjusted to zero.

-Long session is a session that starts from adding position, and short session - starts from reducing position.
+A long session is a session that starts from adding to the position, a short session - starts from reducing the position.

 Multiple open sessions can coexist at the same time.

 Each session carries these attributes:

 - `position`
-- `transactions` (read only)
+- `transactions` (read-only)
 - `take_profit`
 - `stop_loss`
 - `meta`